Coral-Imaging/pi_config/README.md

 ## Network setup

+For the PoE Switch, the switch's IP has been configured to be accessed at http://192.168.1.239
+- Note that upon reset, the PoE Switch's default IP is actually 192.168.0.239.
+To connect to it, make sure to set your subnet to the same address as well (e.g. from the cslics laptop, 192.168.0.100)

 See IP addresses in pi_hostmanes.md
 On Ubuntu laptop, set network, manual,
 - IPv4 address to 192.168.1.100 (or something not 10X, e.g. 125)